Thyroid Removal Surgery

 • Assessment by anesthesiologist and other laboratory tests and radiology studies to minimize anesthesia-related complications

-You will also be instructed to stop eating and drinking at a particular time before the surgery and you should strictly follow this instruction in order to undergo the surgery at the scheduled date.
+You will also be instructed to stop eating and drinking at a particular time before the surgery, and you should strictly follow this instruction to undergo the surgery at the scheduled date.

 Surgery and early postoperative period

-After you are taken to operating room and medicines are administered through a vein to calm you down, a tube will be inserted into your throat.
-After you inhale anesthetic gases and oxygen, you will fall into a deep sleep and next, surgery is started.
+After you are taken to the operating room and medicines are administered through a vein to calm you down, a tube will be inserted into your throat.
+After you inhale anesthetic gases and oxygen, you will fall into a deep sleep, and next, surgery is started.

-For thyroidectomy, conventional surgery is mostly preferred.
+For thyroidectomy, conventional surgery is mainly preferred.
 Recently, endoscopic surgery has also become an option.

-After you recover from anesthesia and you are ready to walk, you will be mobilized by or under supervision of our healthcare professionals.
+After you recover from anesthesia and are ready to walk, you will be mobilized by or under the supervision of our healthcare professionals.

 The most common complaints after thyroidectomy surgery are pain and hoarseness.
 You may also feel your throat irritated.